 Reduced L Code

-Many employees receive benefits from their companies that are not taken to account through the payroll.
+Many employees receive benefits from their companies that are not taken into account through the payroll.
 Instead the company will provide a P11d at the year end, with this information on.
-These forms are used for private medical costs, company cars, etc. If you have benefits outside of the payroll then your tax code should be amended to take these in to account.
+These forms are used for private medical costs, company cars, etc. If you have benefits outside of the payroll then your tax code should be amended to take these into account.
 For example, if you had taxable benefits of £2,000, this would leave you a personal allowance of £10,500, a tax code of 1050L.

 An 0T is used for individuals who are not entitled to a personal allowance.
 If your income exceeds £100,000 you lose £1 of personal allowance for every £2 that you earn, so by the time you earn over £123,700 you will no longer receive a personal allowance.